 Creative Nonfiction Ideas

-Writers who are on a quest for inspiration can find a wealth of creative nonfiction writing ideas:
+Writers who are on a quest for inspiration can find a wealth of creative nonfiction writing ideas.
+Here are some to get you started:

 1. An autobiography is your life story.
 You get to share your experiences, successes, and failures.
 The trouble with autobiographies is that readers are rarely interested in reading biographical information about total strangers.
 Unless you’re a public figure, there will be little interest in your project.
 However, you can always do some research and investigative reporting and write a biography about someone else, or you can narrow your focus and write a memoir.